krdowns/Portfolio/README.md

 ## About This Project

-This project used bootstrap as well as jquery to develop a simple portfolio site.
+This project used bootstrap as well as jquery/javascript to develop a simple portfolio site.

 ## Thought Process